Maumagnaguagno/Spriter/README.md

   # just make sure the character "\0" is invisible and "\1" is visible
   puts spt.to_s, '-' * 32
   # Save it to a file, destination folder sprites/bmp/ must already exist
-  # You can also give foreground and background colors default is green on black
+  # You can also give foreground and background colors, default is green on black
   spt.save("sprites/bmp/sprite_#{inspiration}.bmp", 0,255,0,255, 0,0,0,255)
 }
 ```